 2. No Flavor Contamination

-Teflon non-sticks have a tendency to pick up and impart flavors over extended periods of use.
+Teflon non-stick have a tendency to pick up and impart flavors over extended periods of use.
 You might have noticed this when you smell your pan as it heats or that your food seems to taste better when cast iron or stainless is used instead.
 Ceramic frying pans do not have this problem.

 3. Longer Life

-Teflon and other non-sticks use softer materials that break down after extended usage.
+Teflon and other non-stick use softer materials that break down after extended usage.
 Especially those at the cheaper price points from places like Wal-Mart (T-Fal is terrible for this).
 A ceramic frying pan is not at risk of having the surface deteriorate.